Tag: writing

 Or was I dying?
 Isn’t it a thing that people see their departed loved ones right before they die?

 Ultimately, the induction failed.
-After reaching 7 centimeters of dilation, I burned with fever from amniocentesis and Baby Daniel’s heart rate began dipping with each contraction.
+After reaching seven centimeters of dilation, I burned with fever from amniocentesis and Baby Daniel’s heart rate began dipping with each contraction.
 The nurse and doctor spoke to me and a few minutes later, I was rolled into the operating room for a c-section.
 Compared to the two nights of attempted labor induction, the c-section was quick and completed after 40 or so minutes.

 After the c-section, Baby Daniel was placed in a clear plastic bassinet in our postpartum room, next to my hospital bed.
 I reached over the edge of the bassinet to hold his tiny, soft hands—and before my eyes flashed the memory of my mother holding my sister’s stiff, gray hands in the casket.